 If you like music, you should try listening some songs in your target language.
-Find out what Chinese music you like and create your own playlist for your way to work or before you go to sleep.
-It’s not always easy to find “appropriate input” that you enjoy and understand to some degree, but any daily input is better than none.
-Unlike it’s often said, listening to Chinese music doesn’t improve the pronunciation of the tones so much, but it does help to get a better feeling for the language and acquire new vocabulary.
+Find out what Chinese music you like and create your own playlist to get that Chinese language input you need.
+It’s not always easy to find “appropriate input” that you enjoy and understand to some degree, but in my opinion any daily input is better than none.
+I’m not sure if listening to Chinese music does a lot to improve your mastery of the four tones, but it certainly helps to get a better feeling for the language and acquire new vocabulary.

-- ifvod.tv (lots of choice, mostly no English subtitles for Chinese though)
+- ifsp.tv (lots of choice, mostly no English subtitles for Chinese though)

 - tv.cctv.com/live (watch live Mainland Chinese television, all CCTV channels)

 - imdb.com (the movie database)